 Changes to this Policy

 The Policy is available on our website, www.ausbil.com.au, or can be obtained by contacting our Client Services Team (see details below).

-If you have any questions about this Policy, if you have a complaint about our collection, use or management of your personal information, or if you wish to access or correct your personal information, please contact the appropriate person as set out below.
+If you have any questions about this Policy, if you have a concern or would like to make a complaint about our collection, use or management of your personal information, or if you wish to access or correct your personal information, please contact the appropriate person as set out below.